BrianLalli/Professional-README-Generator/README.md

 <br>

-Then, user is prompted with questions about your README.md.
+Then, user is prompted with questions about their desired README.md.
 ![README Questions](./Assets/images/README%20Questions.png)

 <br>

-After you answer each question, a generatedREADME.md file is created based on user input.
+After the user answers each question, a generatedREADME.md file is created based on user input.
 ![Generated README.md](./Assets/images/Generated%20README.png)

 <br>